 Renewing is easy with ServeSmart.
 Our mobile-friendly platform makes it simple to get re-certified in just a couple of hours.

-Your certification is valid for two years from the date you complete your course.
+Your certification is valid for 2 years from the date you complete your course.
 After that, it expires and must be renewed.

 Yes, and you should.
 Renewing early ensures you don’t have a gap in certification that could disrupt your work or expose your employer to risk.